The Sense of an Ending (film): Plot

 The story, told through Tony Webster's memories, and those of his friends, explores the imperfection and selectivity of memory, and the different recollections of past events, depending on the observer and the time since the event.
 Elements of the plot are used to compare the perhaps impossible problem of obtaining a definitive objective view of history with the similar difficulties involved in personal memory.

 Elderly divorcé Anthony 'Tony' Webster runs a London camera shop and lives quietly.
 He receives a letter from the estate of Sarah Ford, the mother of his 1960s university girlfriend Veronica.
 To his surprise she has left him £500 and a diary, which is still with Veronica.

-In flashback, we see that Tony's Sixth Form classmate, Robson, died from what many believed to be suicide after his girlfriend became pregnant.
-Tony's friend, the highly intelligent Adrian Finn, told their history teacher that in the absence of documentary evidence nobody will ever know the true reason for his suicide.
+In a flashback, we hear that Tony's Sixth Form classmate Dobson died from what many believed to be suicide, after his girlfriend became pregnant.
+Tony's friend, the highly intelligent Adrian Finn, told their history teacher that in the absence of documentary evidence, nobody will ever know the true reason for his suicide.

 Later, at the University of Bristol, Tony met Veronica, who introduced him to photography as a hobby.
-On a visit to her family, Veronica's attractive mother Sarah flirted with him but warned him "not to let Veronica get away with too much".
+On a visit to her family, Veronica's attractive mother Sarah flirted with him and warned him "not to let Veronica get away with too much".
 As Tony left, Sarah gave him a horizontal wave at waist level.
-Tony was unsure if it was a flirtatious goodbye or a warning signal.
+He was unsure if it was a flirtatious goodbye or a warning signal.